-The crosswalk will soon be made available to the research community through Federal Statistical Research Data Centers (FSRDCs) so that researchers with Census-approved projects may conduct research and construct new variables using the full scope of Census economic and business data.
+The crosswalk is available to the research community through Federal Statistical Research Data Centers (FSRDCs) so that researchers with Census-approved projects may conduct research and construct new variables using the full scope of Census economic and business data.

-In addition to employer information available in the BR, the crosswalk will permit linkage of the HRS to other datasets linked to the BR, including summary measures of workforce characteristics from Longitudinal Employer-Household Dynamics (LEHD) data, Form 5500 data, and Census business surveys.
+In addition to employer information available in the BR, the crosswalk permits linkage of the HRS to other datasets linked to the BR, including summary measures of workforce characteristics from Longitudinal Employer-Household Dynamics (LEHD) data, Form 5500 data, and Census business surveys.

-A beta version of the CenHRS Crosswalk is available to approved researchers in the FSRDCs.
-Researchers interested in using this resource should contact us at CenHRSinfo@umich.edu.
+The CenHRS Crosswalk is available to approved researchers in the FSRDCs.
+Researchers interested in using this resource should contact us at [email protected].